 This output signal controls the brake.
 The allocation of the /BK signal can be changed.
-For details, refer to (3) Brake Signal (/BK) Allocation.
+Refer to (3) Brake Signal (/BK) Allocation for allocation.

 The /BK signal turns OFF (applies the brake) when an alarm is detected or the SV_OFF command is received.
 The brake OFF timing can be adjusted with Pn506.